-The University of California is located on 989 acres of the California coast about 8 miles northwest of Santa Barbara and 90 miles north of Los Angeles.
+The University of California, Santa Barbara is located on 989 acres of the California coast about 8 miles northwest of Santa Barbara and 90 miles north of Los Angeles.

-We have a campus map showing our location; we are located on the corner of Ocean and El Colegio Roads.
-That page also features an online building directory.
-There is also a directory posted in the single elevator in the central tower of the building.
+You can use this interactive campus map to find our location; the Education Building (#275) is located on the corner of Ocean and El Colegio Roads.
+A directory is posted in the single elevator in the central tower of the building.

 The Visitors’ Center home page has information about campus tours, driving to UCSB, a campus map, a virtual tour, a list of local hotels and motels, and the dates for special events.
 If you’d like to meet with one of the GGSE’s faculty members during your visit, you can contact the faculty member directly for an appointment.

 In 2000 Ambassador Don L. and Mrs. Marilyn E. Gevirtz, longtime UC Santa Barbara supporters, made a $10 million commitment to support the excellence and visibility of the Graduate School of Education.
 To honor their generosity and dedication to promoting research and developing programs in education, the campus designated the School as The Gevirtz Graduate School of Education.

 You may see a full list of programs and degrees in our Departments/Programs of Study chart.